 Peter McMillan ’81, San Francisco, CA

-Peter McMillan is a Founding Partner of Brooklands Capital Strategies.
-Prior to forming Brooklands, Mr. McMillan was a Partner with TPG Capital where he worked for the past 14 years.
-From 1993-1997, Mr. McMillan worked as a writer and project manager for National Geographic magazine.
+Peter McMillan is a founding partner of Brooklands Capital Strategies.
+Prior to forming Brooklands, Mr. McMillan was a partner with TPG Capital where he worked for the past 14 years.
+From 1993 to 1997, Mr. McMillan worked as a writer and project manager for National Geographic magazine.
 He began his career working for Montgomery Securities in San Francisco.

 Dave McSpadden ’83, San Francisco, CA